yiakwy-xpu-ml-framework-team/HPC-2025/2025-3/Efficient MoE Align & Sort in SGLagn Fused MoE/huggingface_markdown_release.md

 <br />

-We load balanced the cumsum execution in each block to **kElementsPerThr(16)** threads, where each thread , where **kElementsPerThr + kElementsPerThr + threadIdx.x** Add Operations needed to be processed.
+We load balanced the cumsum execution in each block to **kElementsPerThr(16)** threads, where **kElementsPerThr + kElementsPerThr + threadIdx.x** Add Operations needed to be processed in each thread.

 <br />

-Hence wavefront is faster to reach compared to the single thread version in curren repo and we hereby observed **30%** improvement in this version of implementation.
+Hence wavefront is faster to reach compared to the single thread version in current repo and we hereby observed **30%** improvement in this version of implementation.

 #### Reduce unaligned cumsum